What Total Quality Management Is

 Customer satisfaction

-A measure of how products and services supplied by a company meet or surpass customer expectations.
+Customer satisfaction is a measure of how the products and services supplied by an organisation meet or surpass customer expectations.

 The metric.
 Are the customers getting what they need, or better?